-Charlotte-Mecklenburg Schools’ Project L.I.F.T., an innovative zone within a large urban school district where leaders are committed to reaching every student with excellence, is the first of five implementation sites in Public Impact’s initiative to extend the reach of excellent teachers and build an Opportunity Culture for teachers and students.
-In Charlotte-Mecklenburg, N.C., a set of schools working with the nonprofit organization Project L.I.F.T. will receive intensive design assistance from Public Impact and its partners to begin extending excellent teachers’ reach in fall 2012.
+Charlotte-Mecklenburg Schools’ Project L.I.F.T., an innovative zone within a large urban school district where leaders are committed to reaching every student with excellence, became the first implementation site in Public Impact’s Opportunity Culture initiative, extending the reach of excellent teachers and their teams in the 2013–14 school year.

 In January 2014, Charlotte-Mecklenburg Schools (CMS) announced that it would scale up the Opportunity Culture initiative across the district, with 17 additional schools implementing the new models in the first year and more schools implementing during each of the following two years.
 Nearly half of the district’s schools will be implementing by 2017–18.

 The schools have worked with Public Impact and its partners, Education First and Education Resource Strategies, to select, adapt, and implement Opportunity Culture school models.
 The Belk Foundation funded transition costs of the scale-up with a grant of $505,000, one of the foundation’s largest ever.
 The additional teacher pay is funded from regular school budgets, not the foundation’s grant.

 CMS teachers in Opportunity Culture roles earn pay supplements of up to $23,000, approximately a 50 percent increase above average teacher pay in North Carolina.
 In spring 2013, Project L.I.F.T. was flooded with 708 applications for the 19 new reach-extension teaching positions in the pilot schools, where some teaching jobs previously went unfilled.
 Subsequently, 50 district schools expressed interest in joining the initiative.